FRRouting/frr/doc/developer/ospf-api.rst

 ----------

 The OSPF daemon contains an API for application access to the LSA database.
-This API was created by Ralph Keller, originally as patch for Zebra.
+This API and documentation was created by Ralph Keller, originally as patch for Zebra.
+Unfortunately, the page containing documentation for the API is no longer online.
+This page is an attempt to recreate documentation for the API (with lots of help from the WayBackMachine).

-Unfortunately, the page containing documentation of the API is no longer online.
-This page is an attempt to recreate documentation for the API (with lots of help of the WayBackMachine)
+Ralph has kindly licensed this documentation under GPLv2+.
+Please preserve the acknowledgements at the bottom of this document.

 Introduction
 ------------